-The mission of the Vermont Teacher of the Year Program is to promote the teaching profession and to recognize educators who are modeling “best practices" in Vermont’s schools.
+The mission of the Vermont Teacher of the Year Program (VT TOY) is to promote the teaching profession and to recognize educators who are modeling “best practices" in Vermont’s schools.
 The Vermont Teacher of the Year is an outstanding teacher who represents the thousands of excellent educators in our state.
-He or she serves as an advocate for the teaching profession, education, and students.
+They serve as an advocate for the teaching profession, education, and students.